TadiT7/treble_experimentations_wiki/Cubot-X19.md

 * flash this image with the `fastboot` utility:
     ```
     $ fastboot devices
+    $ fastboot flashing unlock
+    press volume up to allow unlocking
     $ fastboot flash system system-arm64-aonly-gapps-nosu.img
     $ fastboot reboot

     ```
     Flash userdata  from the original rom to format the data partition using Sp Flash tool

-    As an alternative you can flash via TWRP as "System Image" and format data.This will work if your twrp
+    As an alternative you can flash via TWRP as "System Image" and format data.This will work if your twrp works but you need an external card to store the image files.

 ## Hardware support